Wanted: A New Crop of

 Prospective students are given the opportunity to choose which location they prefer (or if they have no preference) when they fill out the application.

 Trainees should plan to attend every training workshop in their track including the first orientation and planning class on Feb.
 1, and the final session in August, either at Poteau or Okmulgee.

 The horticulture sessions then meet in March, May, and July; the livestock sessions in March, April, and June.
 See timeline for dates.

-The classes are a mix of classroom instruction and time in the field with a focus on real-life problem solving and hands-on skills.
-The center also provides extensive resources for students to study on their own time.
-Course materials are available free to the public here on the Kerr Center website.
+The classes will be a mix of classroom instruction and time out in the field with a focus on real-life problem-solving and hands-on skills.